barriosjorge/gmt_docs/src/installation.rst

 ..

-  4.1 Insert USB drive in the IPC
+Insert USB drive in the IPC and power up the system.

-  4.2 Power on the IPC

-  4.3 At the prompt, select the 'install' option
+At the prompt, select the 'install' option.

-  4.4 Press the <Tab> key.
-In the append entries, set the following:
+Press the <Tab> key.
+The following parameters are available:

   * **gmt.tz** sets the system timezone (provided by /usr/share/zoneinfo)

   * **gmt.ecat** sets the interface used by EtherCAT, keep the provided default.

-  4.5 Wait until the installation completes
+Wait until the installation completes

 The system will eventually reboot itself.
-Remove the USB drive or select the 'local' option.
+Remove the USB drive or select the *local* option.
-The real-time kernel will be preselected by default in the 'GRUB' menu.
+The real-time kernel will be preselected by default in the GRUB menu.
 Boot, the system is ready.

 5. Sanity check